 I live in New England, and when you are a NewEnglander, you have been exposed to really fresh seafood.
 Seafood has always been a mainstay here in the Northeast and I guess that is why every so often my body craves it.
-One of my all time favorites is Shrimp Scampi.
+One of my all time favorites is Shrimp Scampi over linguini.
 I have made this recipe so often I feel like I could make it in my sleep.
-Here is why it it so good.
+This is why it so good.

 I use fresh or frozen uncooked shrimp for this recipe.
 Why not use frozen precooked shrimp?
 The answer is simple….texture.
-Precooked frozen shrimp ,when thawed , sometimes has a mushy texture, I am not sure why this happens but it does.
+Sometimes, when precooked frozen shrimp thaws, it has a mushy texture.
 We all have had those precooked shrimp rings at parties and holidays and the shrimp rarely tastes as good or as fresh as when you order shrimp cocktail at a restaurant.
+Believe me, it makes a difference.

 The really nice benefit of this recipe is that it is simple and quick.
 This makes a really great dish when entertaining friends, it is sure to impress!
 Serve it up with some garlic bread and a side salad and you have one delicious meal.